 When City Pages columnist Aaron Rupar asked the Star Tribune to justify their approval of such an ad, the Star Tribune responded by dodging the question and regurgitating marketing talking points.

 If you were doing a story on how media of all kinds (broadcast, print, digital) handle campaign and advocacy advertising, I’d consider how we could contribute to the conversation.
 But I don’t think that’s what you’re doing.

 In Minnesota, organizations and individuals of all kinds — left, right, other — know that if you want to reach the largest audience and have the biggest impact with your message, the best way to do it is advertising in the Star Tribune.

 The Star Tribune published an article reporting on the controversy that publishing the ad created as well as the proposed policy that the Minnesota Child Protection League was speaking against.
-Within their coverage they used the same inaccurate phrase to describe transgender people that was highly criticized when referring to Cece McDonald.
+Within their coverage, they used the same inaccurate phrase to describe transgender people that were highly criticized when referring to Cece McDonald.
 In the Star Tribune’s coverage of Cece McDonald, they repeatedly referred to her as, “a person in transition from a man to a woman”.
-Within the coverage concerning high school athletes they referred to an unnamed high school student as “a student who was in transition from one gender to another during his tenure with the league.”
-While telling the story of a young man who successfully navigating participating in youth sports before and after transition, the Star Tribune managed to to use correct pronouns and avoid mentioning his former name.
+Within the coverage concerning high school athletes, they referred to an unnamed high school student as “a student who was in transition from one gender to another during his tenure with the league.”
+While telling the story of a young man who successfully navigating participating in youth sports before and after transition, the Star Tribune managed to use correct pronouns and avoid mentioning his former name.
 However, they used the term “female” to describe him previous to transition; not unlike the Minnesota Child Protection League who used “male” as a means of misgendering trans girls.

 Local trans activist youth, who have reported being harassed and targeted by the group placing the ad, have created a petition demanding an apology from the Star Tribune.
 The petition reads, in part: